fablabbcn/smartcitizen-docs/docs/Smart Citizen Station.md

 ![](/assets/images/station30bottom.jpg)

-The Smart Citizen Station is designed with a modular principle where sensors can be added easily added expanding the capabilities of the installation or replaced when they are damaged or the sensors lifetime is over.
-From a costs perspective while being more expensive than the Smart Citizen Kit it is also conceived as a low-cost solution.
-The design builds on top of the Smart Citizen Kit adding an extra set of more accurate sensors especially aimed at measuring air pollutants.
-It aims at providing a solution that can be used by Citizens and Researchers to gather _advanced air pollution data_ not only from a scientific point of view but also as a tool to engage local communities on air pollution related issues.
+The Smart Citizen Station is a modular environmental monitoring system.
+Multiple sensors can be added easily added, expanding the capabilities of the installation or replaced when they are damaged or the sensors lifetime is over.
+From a costs perspective, while being more expensive than the Smart Citizen Kit, it is also conceived as a low-cost solution.
+The design builds on top of the Smart Citizen Kit, adding an extra set of more accurate sensors, primarily aimed at measuring air pollutants.
+It aims at providing a solution that can be used by Citizens and Researchers to gather _advanced air pollution data_ not only from a scientific point of view but also as a tool to engage local communities on air pollution-related issues.

 The sensors can include **some, or all of**: